Skip to main content

 1 mentions Positive Neutral Negative

-Users find the humor in the game lacking, particularly criticizing the frustration of earning coins and the necessity to pay for each release, which detracts from the overall enjoyment.
+Users find the humor in the game lacking, particularly criticizing the monetization model that requires frequent payments to access content, which detracts from the overall enjoyment and comedic experience.

 • “Since earning coins is not that easy and you have to play a lot of games to get a few, it's not funny to create a game you need to pay for each time you release it online.”